 4.2 What will not be funded?

-The priority for Round 2 of the fund is to find new or expanded markets for TDP currently being manufactured in Australia (for example crumb rubber or rubber granule).
+The priority of the fund is to find new or expanded markets for TDP currently being manufactured in Australia (for example crumb rubber or rubber granule).

 Funding for alternative markets, applications and technologies may be more actively explored in future years.